 The larger size 70x50cm and 55x40cm prints are signed personally by me.
 The A4 versions include a printed signature in the bottom right hand corner.
 All sizes are printed on 290gsm Smooth Pearl paper using latest Canon fine art printers, are lightfast up to 100 years and include a high quality bevelled mount.

-The largest 70x50cm prints can only be collected on a pre-arranged basis from Bampton, Cumbria.
 The 55x40cm and A4 prints can be sent flat-packed, although the price of suitable cartons & shipping is unfortunately not cheap.
+The 70x50cm are ideally handed over in person but they can also be shipped.

 I'm also starting to offer a few of my latest 'Classic Lakes' prints online on the same basis - see below for which ones may be pre-ordered for printing and signing, or are immediately available.